|Soyuz-2-1v launches four classified payloads

 In its July 11 press-release about the launch, RKTs Progress, the manufacturer of the Soyuz rocket family, said that the mission completed flight testing of the of the Soyuz-2-1v variant.
 Peculiarly, the company also said that vehicle had carried spacecraft manufactured in Moscow, which eliminated traditional developers of military payloads, such as ISS Reshetnev in Zheleznogorsk, TsSKB Progress in Samara and KB Arsenal in St. Petersburg.
 That fact, along with secrecy surrounding the mission, points at a possibility of another launch with maneuverable inspector and anti-satellite vehicles.

-After the launch, the Combined Space Operations Center, CSpOC, listed four objects associated with the mission:
+After the launch, the Combined Space Operations Center, CSpOC, in the United States listed four objects associated with the mission:

 The fifth object, probably representing the Volga upper stage, was then reported to be in a 475 by 511-kilometer orbit with an inclination 97.61 degrees toward the Equator.